-The Company calculates its Solvency Capital Requirement (SCR) in line with the standard formula set by the European Insurance and Occupational Pensions Authority (EIOPA).
-The ratio of the Company's available capital to its regulatory SCR was 145.0% at 31 December 2017.
+The Company calculates its Solvency Capital Requirement (SCR) in line with the standard formula set by the European Insurance and Occupational Pensions Authority (EIOPA) with the exception of MGM Advantage Life Limited (MGMA) for which a Partial Internal Model (PIM) is used.
+The ratio of the Company's available capital to its regulatory SCR was 149.6% at 31 December 2018.
+This is prior to the impact of the annual stepdown in Transitional Measures on Technical Provisions (TMTPs) in Canada Life Limited (CLL) and MGMA.